Durgon/rake/README.md

 # rake
-script for mass-downloading images from websites
+script for mass-downloading images from websites written in bash.